How To Secure Sponsors for Your Virtual Event

 Reach out to the brands that you believe are the best fit

 Avoid a scattergun approach.
-Talking to companies that don’t align with your values, or can’t enhance what you can offer, will only waste your time (and theirs).
+Talking to companies that don’t align with your values or can’t enhance what you can offer will only waste your time (and theirs).

 Instead, create a shortlist of between 5 and 10 brands that will align with your message, add value to your content, and be appreciated by your audience for their skills, experience, professional achievements or overall market presence.
+You must court these brands for a good sponsorship for your virtual event.

-Remember: some of these brands may be existing customers or suppliers while others may not know of you yet.
+Remember: some of these brands may be existing customers or suppliers, while others may not know of you yet.

 Utilize event sponsorship tools